ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-Okay last utilities I want to add are functions that will (1) check whether a
+Okay the last utilities I want to add are functions that will (1) check whether
-line satisfies the definition of a doc-comment-line (a line with "`//!`" as its
+a line satisfies the definition of a doc-comment-line (a line with "`//!`" as
-first non-whitespace characters) and (2) find the first non-whitespace
+its first non-whitespace characters) and (2) find the first non-whitespace
 characters after the "`//!`" on a doc-comment-line.
 Both functions take a `char const*` and walk that pointer along the string
 using `is_hspace` until non-horizontal-whitespace is found.